Rodgers plans to play for Jets in 2023, awaits Packers' move

-Aaron Rodgers said Wednesday he intends to play for the New York Jets in 2023 after 18 seasons in Green Bay as the four-time NFL MVP quarterback waits for the Packers to trade him.
+Aaron Rodgers said Wednesday he intends to play for the New York Jets in 2023 after 18 seasons in Green Bay and the four-time NFL MVP quarterback is waiting for the Packers to trade him.

-Rodgers made his comments during an appearance on “The Pat McAfee Show” on YouTube and Sirius XM.
-The 39-year-old Rodgers said he believes the Packers want to move on and make 2020 first-round pick Jordan Love their starting quarterback.
+The 39-year-old Rodgers, speaking during an appearance on "The Pat McAfee Show" on YouTube and Sirius XM, said he believes the Packers want to move on and make 2020 first-round draft pick Jordan Love their starting quarterback.

 “At this point, as I sit here, I think since Friday I’ve made it clear that my intention was to play and my intention was to play for the New York Jets,” Rodgers said.
 “I haven’t been holding anything up at this point.
 It’s been compensation the Packers are trying to get for me, kind of digging their heels in.”

-Packers president and CEO Mark Murphy has acknowledged the team granted the Jets permission to talk to Rodgers.
+Packers president and CEO Mark Murphy has acknowledged the team granted the Jets permission to talk to Rodgers, the face of the franchise since Hall of Famer Brett Favre was traded to the Jets in 2008.
 The Jets sent a contingent that reportedly included owner Woody Johnson, coach Robert Saleh and general manager Joe Douglas to Rodgers’ home in Southern California last week.

-Rodgers expressed his appreciation for his 18 seasons in Green Bay throughout his Wednesday appearance but added that it's time for the Packers “to do the right thing.”
+Rodgers expressed his appreciation for his 18 seasons in Green Bay but added that it's time for the Packers “to do the right thing.”

-“I don't think there's a scenario where they're like, ‘Well, we want this and the Jets aren’t willing to give it to us, so we'll take you back,'” Rodgers said.
-“That's not the reality.”
+“I have nothing but love in my heart for every Packer fan and everybody who works in the organization,” Rodgers said.
+“My life is better because of my time in Green Bay.
+But we’ve just got to look at the reality.
+They want to move on.
+They don’t want me to come back and that’s fine.
+They're ready to move on with Jordan.
+That’s awesome.
+Jordan's going to be a great player.”

-Rodgers' comments follow days of speculation that his time in Green Bay might be done.
+The Packers had no immediate comment on Rodgers' remarks, which follow days of speculation that his time in Green Bay might be done.

 The Jets’ interest in Rodgers has been apparent as they seek to end the NFL’s longest active playoff drought.
 They lost their final six games while going 7-10 last season and haven’t reached the postseason since 2010.